 Sale of a corporate advisory boutique to a large US based professional services firm

-- A corporate finance advisory boutique to a large US based professional services firm.
+A corporate finance advisory boutique to a large US based professional services firm.
 Our client’s business had an enviable client list which was the rationale behind the buyer acquiring our client’s company.
 On completion, our client proposed to set up a new corporate finance advisory firm.
 Initially this opposed to by the buyer.
 Within the body of the main transaction agreement, the buyer had inserted restrictive covenants which prohibited our client from, amongst other things, setting up a competing business.

-Online learning technology platform to competitor
+Online learning technology sale to buy out problems

 Throughout the course of the dispute, the parties began to assess the alternatives to litigation and an outcome desirable to both was for one party to leave the market place.
 Following intensive negotiations, our client persuaded the buyer into buying the business and we assisted our client through the entire sale process, from signing a non-disclosure agreement to ensure that our client was protecting confidential information to completion of the sale.

-Art dealership based in London to a global media company
+Sale of Art dealership based in London to a global media company

-- The sale of certain business and assets of an art dealership based in London to a global media company looking to diversify.
+The sale of certain business and assets of an art dealership based in London to a global media company looking to diversify.
 One asset that was being transferred was the employees of the business and this transfer of employees triggered protection under TUPE.
 Several of our client’s employees did not wish to be transferred to the buyer.
 This was a potential hazard to our client.
 A failure to comply with TUPE can have severe financial implications for a company.